mmistakes/made-mistakes-jekyll/_posts/2012-12-10-mattdusenbury-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @mattdusenbury"
+title: "The iPad has become a face"
 description: "PaperFaces portrait of @mattdusenbury drawn with Paper by 53 on an iPad."
 image: paperfaces-mattdusenbury-twitter-lg
 thumb: paperfaces-mattdusenbury-twitter-150.jpg